This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Variations

-Chocolate Chunk Espresso Banana Bread: Stir in ¾ cup of chopped dark chocolate and 1 teaspoon of espresso powder.
+Chocolate Chunk Espresso: Stir in ¾ cup of chopped dark chocolate and 1 teaspoon of espresso powder.

-You might also like our maple spelt banana bread or our blueberry banana bread.
+You might also like our spelt banana bread or our blueberry banana bread.

 Recipe Tips

-- Measure the mashed bananas.
+Measure the mashed bananas.
 Too much banana can make the bread dense and gummy.
-Weigh or measure them instead of guessing based on the number of bananas.
+Always weigh or measure the mashed bananas instead of guessing based on how many you have.

-- Use super ripe bananas (but not too ripe).
+Use ripe (but not overly ripe) bananas.
 The darker and spottier, the better.
-Overripe bananas add natural sweetness and moisture.
-But, if they’re soft and liquidy, they can add too much moisture and sugar, making the bread dense and causing the edges to brown too quickly.
+Overripe bananas add sweetness and moisture, but if they’re too soft or liquidy, they can make the bread heavy and cause the edges to brown too quickly.

-- Banana ripeness affects baking time, so start checking at 55 minutes.
-If the top browns too quickly, tent the loaf with foil for the last 20 minutes.
+Check for doneness early.
+Banana ripeness affects baking time, so start checking around the 55-minute mark.
+If the top starts to brown too quickly, loosely tent the loaf with foil for the last 15–20 minutes.

-- Let it cool in the pan for 20 minutes, then transfer to a wire rack to cool completely before slicing.
+Cool before slicing.
+Let the bread cool in the pan for 20 minutes, then transfer it to a wire rack to cool completely before slicing.

 This banana bread is the kind that makes the whole kitchen smell like home.
 It’s rich, moist, and packed with real banana flavor, just like Grandma used to make.